The possible effects of not using hypnosis for childbirth

 Is childbirth a feminist issue.........?

-When you put it like that who wants to give birth as a feminist, they are big butch man haters, ok not big, but they do hate men!
+When you put it like that who wants to give birth as a feminist, they are big butch man haters, ok that's a cliche, but they do hate men!
 Wait a minute!
-Let’s not stereotype the whole issue!
+Wait a minute!
+Let’s not stereotype the issue and people!

-Feminism is about empowering women, and yes, sometimes men get in the way of this, so feminists could get angry with men!
+Feminism is about empowering women through equality, and yes, sometimes men get in the way of this, so feminists could get angry with men!
 And let’s face it, sometimes men want all the power!